Seanie96/VN-Exercise/README.md

 ### Improvements

-Since this is a library that would be availed of by multiple processes (BGP, RIP, OSPf....), so it would be wise to turn it into a shared library.
+Since this should be a library that would be availed of by multiple processes (BGP, RIP, OSPf....), it would be wise to turn it into a shared library (but wasn't for the sake of time... leaving out flock, mmap etc..).
 Since the vast majority is still pseudo-code, no testing suite has been added.
 As of yet, it's possible to add as many RTE's to the SLL within a final bit prefix node.
 More than likely there are other edge cases I'm forgetting to comment down here which I didn't account for.